Life Insurance for Undocumented People

 Beneficiaries and Family Protection

-Life insurance beneficiaries do not need to be U.S. citizens or residents.
+One of the most important benefits of life insurance is the ability to protect family members, including dependents and extended family who may rely on your support.
+In most cases, beneficiaries do not need to be U.S. citizens.
 Policies can name spouses, children, parents, or other family members, including those living outside the United States.
+This is especially relevant for households that support relatives abroad through remittances or shared financial responsibilities.

 Talk With an Advisor Today